Why Is There Blood in My Cat’s Urine? Causes, Emergency Signs & What to Do

 • New pet or tension between cats?

-If litter stress is part of the issue: Litter Box Red Flags: Medical vs Behavioral
+If litter box setup may be part of the problem, this article may help: Litter Box Red Flags: Medical vs Behavioral

-• Do not force fluids into a stressed cat
+• Do not force fluids into a stressed or struggling cat

-• Do not wait overnight if straining continues
+• Do not “wait until morning” if straining continues

 7) Prevention: hydration, diet & stress management